Steven-Kha/BattleshipXcom/README.md

 Make sure to leave a blank link between each line of text or else the next line merges with the previous

 Example: This is one line
-I didn't leave a blank line in between so it looks realy weird!
+BUT I didn't leave a blank line in between so the BUT is within the same line above!

 I will be watching Brackey Unity beginner's tutorial